 Registered Staff Hours

-To go along with its decent overall grade, we awarded this nursing home an A for its inspection grade.
-This grade is far more impressive than its overall rating.
-Perhaps the most critical factor we look at in determining our inspection ratings is deficiencies.
-Deficiencies are found on a nursing home's recent inspection reports.
-Places with better scores in this category typically avoided the most severe deficiencies involving patient abuse or death.
-While this nursing home had some minor dings on its government inspection report, it had no severe deficiencies.
-Severe deficiencies are labeled as categories G, H, I, J, K and L. This means the government inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-A few minor deficiencies should not lead you to cross a nursing home off your list.
+This facility also excelled in inspections.
+We gave it an A- for that category.
+Arguably the most significant factor we look at in calculating our inspection ratings is deficiencies.
+These deficiencies can be found on a facility's recent inspection reports.
+Places with better grades in this area most likely dodged the most severe deficiencies involving health risks or even death.
+While this place had a few minor dings on its report, it had zero severe deficiencies.
+Severe deficiencies are those labeled as categories G, H, I, J, K and L. This tells you that CMS didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+We should point out that deficiency-free inspection reports are uncommon in the industry.

 Does this page answer your questions about Grace of Douglas?